-A smart card very much depend on external devices when it comes to establishing communications.
-For example, a card reader (here the card reader represents the smart card's I/O device) must be present for a smart card to send and receive data to/from the server.
+A smart card very much depends on external devices when it comes to establishing communications with other devices.
+For example, a card reader (here the card reader represents the smart card's I/O device) must be present for a smart card to send and receive data to and from a server.
 The potential problem here is that, the card reader could be an untrusted medium.
 Under such circumstances a smart card has become a handicapped device, as itself alone will not be able to communicate with the server without the external device.
 Unlike a desktop PC which usually operates in a single trusted environment, a smart card is usually being carried around and used in different locations.
 So it cannot be guaranteed that all the participating devices are trusted.
-Even a device is supplied and installed by a delegated supplier, however, they might not comply to all the security policy set by the card issuer.
-The situation has become more complicated in a system in which the physical card, data, applications, and the card issuer belong to different parties.
+Even a terminal is supplied and installed by a delegated supplier, however, they might not all comply to the security policies set by other parties (e.g. card issuer).

+The situation becomes more complicated in a system in which the physical card, data, applications, and the card issuer belong to different parties.
 Moreover, to achieve maximum utilisation of the smart card capabilities, certain data sharing must be allowed.
 That said, each party engaged in such a system would not always be willing to reveal all the information to another entity.
 For example, the card issuer would not want the card holder to be able to modify the data stored on the card.
 Synergies among different participants cannot be easily achieved.
-We call this situation trust breaches in the smart card-based systems.
+We call this situation potential trust breaches in the smart card-based systems.